winnie1994/spark/rust/spark-internal-rs/README.md

 ## Building

-Run the following script inside `forge-internal/rust`:
+Run the following script inside `spark-internal/rust`:
 ```
 ./build_rust_wasm.sh
 ```

 You can also build it manually by running these commands:
 ```
-cd forge-internal-rs
+cd spark-internal-rs
 wasm-pack build --target web
 ```

-The generated files will be in the `pkg/` subdirectory, which is already symlinked in `forge-internal/package.json`.
+The generated files will be in the `pkg/` subdirectory, which is already symlinked in `spark-internal/package.json`.